jaffster595/Duplinator/README.md

 2. **Select Folder**: Click the "Browse" button to choose the folder you want to scan for duplicates.

 3. **Adjust Parameters**: Optionally, modify the hash size and threshold values using the spinbox controls.
 The defaults are hash size = 8 and threshold = 5.
+Higher values mean less accuracy but can also then detect partial duplicates or matches.

 4. **Find Duplicates**: Click the "Find Duplicates" button to start scanning.
 A progress window will appear during the process.